freenas/freenas-docs/userguide/system.rst

 Use the drop-down menu to select the ZFS volume (pool) to contain the system dataset.
-Whenever the location of the system dataset is changed, a pop-up warning will indicate that the SMB service needs to be restarted, which will result in a temporary outage of any active SMB connections.
+Whenever the location of the system dataset is changed, a pop-up warning indicates that the SMB service must be restarted, causing a temporary outage of any active SMB connections.

 #ifdef truenas
 .. note:: It is recommended to store the system dataset on the